-This report presents finalised and validated information on the quantities of local authority collected (LAC) municipal waste collected and managed in Northern Ireland over the 2017/18 financial year, as well as trend data over previous years.
+This report presents finalised and validated information on the quantities of local authority collected (LAC) municipal waste collected and managed in Northern Ireland over the 2018/19 financial year, as well as trend data over previous years.
 It provides information on the quantities and rates of local authority collected municipal waste arising, sent for preparing for reuse, dry recycling, composting, energy recovery and sent to landfill.
 Some of these measurements are key performance indicators (KPIs).
 These are used to assess progress towards achieving waste strategy targets and where appropriate this is highlighted in the tables and charts.

 The 26 councils covered by previous reports were reorganised into 11 new councils from 1 April 2015.
-This is the third annual release on an 11 council basis.
-Quarterly reports presenting provisional estimates for local authority collected municipal waste management statistics have already been published on an 11 council basis for 2015/16, 2016/17, 2017/18 and guarter 1 of 2018/19.
+This is the fourth annual release on an 11 council basis.
+Quarterly reports presenting provisional estimates for local authority collected municipal waste management statistics have already been published on an 11 council basis for 2015/16 to 2018/19 and quarter 1 of 2019/20.
 During this period in Northern Ireland, 8 of the 11 councils were split into two Waste Management Groups (WMGs) with 3 councils unaffiliated to any group.
 WMGs produce, develop and implement Waste Management Plans for their areas of responsibility and are an important part of the data submission process.
-The group with the largest share of the population is arc21 with 59%.
-The North West Regional Waste Management Group (NWRWMG) has 16% of the population with the remaining 25% residing in councils belonging to no waste management group.
+The group with the largest share of the population is arc21 with 59 per cent.
+The North West Regional Waste Management Group (NWRWMG) has 16 per cent of the population with the remaining 25 per cent residing in councils belonging to no waste management group.